Kaldek/rat-ratgdo/ESPHome vs native ratgdo.md

 Any devices on the network using ESPHome will advertise their presence on the local network.
 This **includes** using Multicast DNS (MDNS) which means that if you have a suitable MDNS forwarder (such as the [avahi deaemon](https://www.avahi.org/)https://www.avahi.org/) and your ratgdo is on a separate IP subnet, it will still be detected by Home Assistant.
 Handy for those of us who segment our "IoT" networks.

 ESPHome Automatic Discovery and registration into Home Assistant does not require the ESPHome Add-On.
 The Add-On is required for advanced functions like the customised YAML files as mentioned above.

+Automatic regestration also correctly registers the ratgdo in Home Assistant as a garage door without any further work.